 British bronze sculpture founders and plaster figure makers, 1800-1980

-This is a selective directory of bronze sculpture founders and plaster figure makers active in Britain from about 1800, with individuals in business before 1800 treated in summary detail.
+This is a selective listing of bronze sculpture founders and plaster figure makers active in Britain from about 1800, with individuals in business before 1800 treated in summary detail.
 It focuses on those whose work is represented in major collections or is on display in significant public spaces.
 Works are to be found in London unless otherwise stated.
 Researched and written by Jacob Simon (1st edition February 2011, 2nd edition October 2015).
 Additional entry by Elaine Cordingley.

 Name, business addresses, dates.
 Nature of business.